IvyXiaoyede/Physical-Computing_1/README.md

 }
 ```

-Secondly, I use the fans and sound sensor,in order to link the sound sensor with the fans I found a question that fans is a direct current never have the motors to change it, I test for a long time and I found the ULN2003 driver is a good motor to help sound sensor and fans linking.
+Secondly, I use the fans and sound sensor, in order to link the sound sensor with the fans I found a question the fans a direct current never have the motors to change it, I test for a long time and I found the ULN2003 driver is a good motor to help sound sensor and fans linking.

 ![stepper-motor-and-uln2003-driver-board](https://user-images.githubusercontent.com/119190967/206562173-6f1263da-b9e8-4ab2-a996-a2771279f862.jpeg)